Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Experimental setup and Methodology

 \subsection{Force and base Pressure Measurements}

 Aerodynamic drag force is measured via a custom lever system acting on a Fibos FA702 three-axis load cell.
 The body-platform assembly, described in Section~\ref{ss:exp_facility}, is mounted on a primary cantilever beam of length $L_B = 0.82$~m.
-This beam pivots on a high-precision bearing, a mechanism that translates the streamwise aerodynamic force exerted on the model into a vertical load on a secondary lever arm of length $L_b = 85$~ mm.
+This beam pivots on a high-precision bearing, a mechanism that translates the streamwise aerodynamic force exerted on the model into a vertical load on a secondary lever arm of length $L_b = 85$~mm.
 The resulting force is transmitted via a vertical threaded rod to the load cell.
 In the primary measurement axis, the load cell has a maximum capacity of $5$~N and sensitivity $1\;mV/V$ with an excitation of $12\;V$.
 Data from the load cell is acquired using a Viking VK702NH data acquisition system, which provides a $10$~V excitation voltage and utilizes a 24-bit ADC with an input range of $100$~mV, sampling at $800$~Hz.
+Finally, solid blockage \cite{barlow1999low} and wake blockage correction using Maskell’s methodology \cite{Gould1969WakeBlockage} is applied to the measured drag coefficients.

 Time-resolved base pressure distribution was acquired using a 32-channel Scanivalve MPS4232 pressure scanner, with synchronous sampling capability across all channels, and a maximum sampling frequency of $1000$~Hz.
 The Scanivalve measures pressure differentials with respect a reference value, which in the case of this study was selected as $P_\infty$ such that the obtained measurements are directly the pressure differential $\Delta P = P-P_\infty$.
 31 pressure ports are distributed across the model's base, with the pattern shown as blue dots in \autoref{fig:exp_setup} (b).
 This arrangement consists of a central $5\times 5$ square grid with a horizontal spacing of $\Delta x=15$~mm and a vertical spacing of $\Delta y=20$~mm.
 The spatial resolution was enhanced along the horizontal and vertical centerlines by adding intermediate pressure taps between the main grid points.